- Things to Do

 - Private Tours

-This post is about visiting the Central Park Zoo, including how to get here, the animals you will see there, hours and ticket prices.
-We also share some ways to get discounts on the cost of admission.
+This post is about visiting the Central Park Zoo, including how to get here, the animals you will see, hours, ticket prices and available discounts.

 By bus: M1, M2, M3, M4, M5, M66, Q32.
 These buses stop on 5th Ave, between 59th and 65th Streets.